 Bassi Maestro started rhyming and producing his own beats in the early 90s and has released more than 10 official solo albums, has been DJ’ing and producing, releasing mix tapes, remix CDs and rockin’ both Disco clubs and Underground Hip Hop gigs.
 Since 1998 Bassi has run his own recording studio facility based in Milan, Press Rewind Studios, where he provides services like mixing, mastering and lathe cutting.
 He has opened and hosted shows for Cypress Hill, Questlove, MOP, Capone -N- Noreaga, De La Soul, The Roots, Nicki Minaj and many more.

-Ahead of his DJ set at VENYL Fiera del Disco di Venezia, Bassi Maestro shared his favorite double 45s.
-So if you’re wondering what to expect at Crate Diggers Amsterdam, we’ve listed those for you below!
+Ahead of his DJ set at Mystic Crates, Bassi Maestro shared his favorite double 45s.
+Enjoy!

 Bassi Maestro’s Favorite Double 45s